Pokweni

 The farm "Pokweni" is located about 140 km as the crow flies south-east of Windhoek on the D1230.
 Actually, it is a typical farm of the area, on which sheep farming with several thousand animals is also practiced.
 The van der Merwe family is now the third generation to run this farm.

-The area is rich in animals.
+The area is rich in wild life.
 Starting with the guinea fowl, which give up their usual "living area" near the barbecue for the guests, to the springbok, elegantly running through the dune landscape, to the cute ground squirrels, which trustingly stand at the watering points to gnaw on the acacia pods that fell from the trees.
 There's much to see.

 En-suite Guestrooms